UoA-eResearch/On-Prem-SRE-UserGuide/docs/Data_Storage.md

 Project-ro – Shared project folder with read only access.
 The data in this folder cannot be manipulated by anyone except data custodian.

 Project-personal – Personal folders of each user in the project will be listed in this folder.
+There are two subfolders under each project personal folder - ingress and egress folders.
+After the researcher's data ingress request is approved by the custodian/approver, the data is placed in the personal-ingress folder.
+A researcher copies the data to be exported out of SRE in the personal-egress folder and requests egress and upon approval, the data is made availble to be downloaded.
 The data custodian can access any of these users’ personal folder to view/update/delete data in an SRE.

 Custodian – Only data custodian has access to this folder.
-When a data custodian ingress data directly, the uploaded files are moved into this folder and the data custodian can then move these files into project-rw, project personal (username) or egress-approver folder.
+It has two sub-folders - ingress and egress When a data custodian ingress data directly, the uploaded files are moved into ingress folder and the data custodian can then move these files into project-rw, project personal (username) or egress-approver folder.
+When a data custodian takes data out, they copy the output file in egress folder and requests egress and the data is available for download.

 Egress approver - Folder where all the egress request files land in.
 Both data custodian and egress approver have access to this folder.